-Hacı Ömer Sabancı Holding A.Ş., one of Turkey’s leading conglomerates, is the parent company and manages Sabancı Group’s companies with a strategic portfolio approach.
-Turkey’s most rapidly growing sectors – including banking, insurance, energy, cement, retail and industrials – are the main business areas of Sabancı Group.
-Sabancı Group companies are market leaders in their respective sectors.
+Hacı Ömer Sabancı Holding A.Ş., one of Turkey’s leading conglomerates, is the parent company and manages Sabancı Group’s companies with a strategic approach.
+Sabancı Group’s main business areas are banking, financial services, energy, industrials, building materials and retail.
+Sabancı Group companies are market leaders in most of their respective sectors.

 Sabancı Holding is responsible for: